0%

 Commercial real estate has seen vacancy pressure across several sectors.
 Office vacancies reached about 18.6 percent in Q1 2024 alone.
 This shift has created more caution among banks, which review cash flow and tenant history before issuing a loan.

 Hard money lenders allow more flexibility, because they understand value even when income is not stable.
-This is why borrowers use hard money, to stabilize properties before approaching a bank later.
+This is why borrowers use hard money to stabilize properties before approaching a bank later.

 Higher interest rates and stricter bank policies